 Any person's heart rate must typically be between 60 and 100 beats per minute (BPM).
 Several factors can make it slower or faster, as it depends on the overall physiological condition.
-A heart rate below 60 BPM is not concerning, but a heart rate above 100 BPM might need medical attention.
+A resting heart rate below 60 BPM or above 100 BPM may be normal or abnormal depending on factors such as age, fitness level, medications, and symptoms.
+Persistent or symptomatic changes should be evaluated by a healthcare professional.

 Heart rates of an adult depend on various factors, but in general, doctors classify heart rates into two types: tachycardia (high heart rate) and bradycardia (low heart rate).
 We will discuss these two categories in detail:

-Heart rates below 60 bpm in a normal individual can be dangerous, depending on the health condition.
+Resting heart rates below 60 BPM can be normal in healthy individuals, especially athletes.
+However, if accompanied by symptoms such as dizziness or fainting, it may indicate an underlying condition requiring medical evaluation.
 It becomes dangerous if the person experiences symptoms, like fainting or dizziness.
 Frequent bradycardia can also indicate any underlying heart conditions, such as congenital heart disease.

 A heart rate above 100 bpm, while in the rest phase, can indicate tachycardia, which signifies a faster beating of the heart.
-It can lead to the heart not getting enough time to fill with blood between the heartbeats, compromising the overall blood flow.
+In some types of tachycardia, especially abnormal fast rhythms, the heart may not fill adequately between beats, reducing cardiac output.
+However, mild sinus tachycardia related to exercise, stress, or fever is usually harmless.
 If anyone is experiencing frequent or irregular tachycardia, they should have any underlying heart conditions, like ventricular tachycardia or atrial fibrillation.

 The resting-stage heart rate is when the heart pumps a minimal amount of blood while our body is at rest.